Ftarluse/CASS-ADM/README.md

 # 1-Shot Visualizations

-Qualitative results of different models on the Steel-AD dataset
+Qualitative results of different models on the Steel-AD dataset.
+From top to bottom, the figure shows: input image, anomaly mask, CASS-ADMM, CASS-ADMS, GLASS-j, and SimpleNet

 ![stell_ad](./figures/1-shot_results.jpg)